 Documenting Kentucky: Three Photographic Surveys

-The Frazier History Museum has opened of its newest temporary exhibition, Documenting Kentucky: Three Photographic Surveys.
-This exhibition offers a compelling visual journey through the Bluegrass State as captured by three landmark photography projects undertaken since 1935.
+The Frazier History Museum hosted a temporary exhibition, Documenting Kentucky: Three Photographic Surveys.
+This exhibition offered a compelling visual journey through the Bluegrass State as captured by three landmark photography projects undertaken since 1935.

-Documenting Kentucky explores how photographers have worked to preserve the identity, diversity, and evolving landscapes of Kentucky, from the coalfields of Eastern Kentucky to the rolling farmland of the west.
-The exhibition features work from the current Kentucky Documentary Photography Project (2015–24), the Depression-era Farm Security Administration efforts (1935–43), and the original Kentucky Documentary Photographic Project (1975–77).
+Documenting Kentucky explored how photographers have worked to preserve the identity, diversity, and evolving landscapes of Kentucky, from the coalfields of Eastern Kentucky to the rolling farmland of the west.
+The exhibition featured work from the current Kentucky Documentary Photography Project (2015–24), the Depression-era Farm Security Administration efforts (1935–43), and the original Kentucky Documentary Photographic Project (1975–77).

-Through almost 150 photographs, visitors will gain new insight into the everyday lives of Kentuckians—how they lived, worked, celebrated, and endured across decades of cultural and economic change.
+Through almost 150 photographs, visitors gained new insight into the everyday lives of Kentuckians—how they lived, worked, celebrated, and endured across decades of cultural and economic change.

 “The stories these images tell—some stark, some joyful, all deeply human—remind us of the power of photography to record and reflect a place and its people,” Frazier Senior Curator of Exhibitions Amanda Briede said.
 “This exhibition is not just about Kentucky’s past.
 It’s also a mirror held up to its present and a conversation about its future.”

-The exhibition will be on view through November 9, 2025, and will include a series of public programs, including a collaboration with Louisville’s Photo Biennial.
+The exhibition was on view through November 9, 2025, and included a series of public programs, including a collaboration with Louisville’s Photo Biennial.